phoenixframework/phoenix/guides/data_modelling/your_first_context.md

     $ mix ecto.migrate
 ```

 Phoenix generated the web files as expected in `lib/hello_web/`.
-We can also see our context files were generated inside a `lib/hello/catalog.ex` file and our product schema in the directory of the same name.
+We can also see our context functions were generated inside a `lib/hello/catalog.ex` file and our product schema file is placed in the directory of the same name.
 Note the difference between `lib/hello` and `lib/hello_web`.
 We have a `Catalog` module to serve as the public API for product catalog functionality, as well as a `Catalog.Product` struct, which is an Ecto schema for casting and validating product data.
 Phoenix also provided web and context tests for us, it also included test helpers for creating entities via the `Hello.Catalog` context, which we'll look at later.
 For now, let's follow the instructions and add the route according to the console instructions, in `lib/hello_web/router.ex`:

 ```diff
   scope "/", HelloWeb do